Rio Tinto hopes to sell alumina plants by September

+* will do "right deal at right time" when asked about disposal of remaining Hapag-Lloyd stake Further company coverage:

-ABU DHABI Rio Tinto (RIO.L)(RIO.AX) hopes to seal the sale of four alumina plants in France and Germany by the end of September, the chief executive of its aluminium arm said, advancing its push to reduce its footprint in the highly competitive sector.
+ABU DHABI May 1 Rio Tinto hopes to seal the sale of four alumina plants in France and Germany by the end of September, the chief executive of its aluminium arm said, advancing its push to reduce its footprint in the highly competitive sector.

 Rio Tinto Alcan said at the end of March it had received a binding offer from private equity group HIG for its three specialty alumina plants in France and one in Germany and would respond to the offer after consulting unions.